Cave of the Heart: Overview

 The piece is loosely based on Euripides' tragedy Medea.
 The choreography is rich in Jungian symbolism, an important influence on Graham.
 According to the 1946 program notes, the work is “much like the myth of Jason, the warrior hero, and Medea, granddaughter of the sun…a dance of possessive and destroying love…” The four-person original cast included Graham as One Like Medea, Erick Hawkins as One Like Jason, Yuriko as The Princess and May O’Donnell as The Chorus.
 The set was designed by Isamu Noguchi, the costumes by Edythe Gilfond.

 The ballet is approximately 28 minutes in length with seven movements/parts: Parados, Choros, Young Princess Dance and Dance of Jason, Choros, Medea's dance, Kanticos Agomas and Exodus (with fanfare of trumpets).
-The dance is part of Graham's “Greek Cycle,” which also includes Night Journey, a retelling of the Oedipus story, Errand into the Maze, and Clytemnestra, a ballet based on the Oresteia.The New York Times reviewer John Martin found the original ballet more of a draft that a finished work and thought the story missed the “force of the Medea myth, because here the Medea kills only the daughter of the king, who is her rival for Jason’s love…In the myth itself, she kills her own children in order to torture Jason, their father.
+The dance is part of Graham's “Greek Cycle,” which also includes Night Journey, a retelling of the Oedipus story, Errand into the Maze, and Clytemnestra, a ballet based on the Oresteia.The New York Times reviewer John Martin found the original ballet more of a draft than a finished work and thought the story missed the “force of the Medea myth, because here the Medea kills only the daughter of the king, who is her rival for Jason’s love…In the myth itself, she kills her own children in order to torture Jason, their father.
 There is almost too much wrath and passion here for so usual a denouement.”
 Martin deemed the music “brilliant” and the set “remarkable.”